Information about specific programmatic emphases, strengths, mission(s), or goals(s) of the medical school.

 A description of the evaluation system used at the medical school, including a “translation” of the meaning of the grades received by the student.

 Preclinical courses are graded on a Pass/Fail basis.
-Required clerkships evaluation description is contained within the MSPE.
-Elective and selective courses are graded on a credit/ no credit basis.
+The narrative evaluation comments for required clerkships are contained within the MSPE, along with the overall course grade of Honors/High Pass/Pass/Fail.
+Elective and selective courses are graded on a credit/no credit basis.

 A statement about medical school requirements regarding a student’s successful completion of USMLE Step 1 and Step 2 for promotion and/or graduation.